-Between the overall floral décor, the bride’s bouquet, her bridal parties’ blooms and more, often the groom and his groomsmen are forgotten when it comes to their floral accompaniments.
+Between the floral décor, the bride’s bouquet, and more, often the groom and his groomsmen are forgotten when it comes to their floral accompaniments.
 No longer.
-With super creative florists and these fun fall boutonnieres you’ll love, there’s no reason for the men to be without blooms.
+With super creative florists and these fun fall boutonnieres, there’s no reason for the men to be without blooms.
 Here are some fab finds we just had to share, and we hope you are inspired.

 ORANGE YOU HAPPY?

-Tracy Ryks, designer for Joy Unspeakable Flowers, created this simple orange ranunculus boutinnere with assorted greens.
+Tracy Ryks, the designer for Joy Unspeakable Flowers, created this simple orange ranunculus boutonniere with assorted greens.
 This shows how a simple pastel hue can make quite a statement.
 And we just love how it pops against the blue suit.

 A MIXTURE OF TEXTURES AND TONES